tfquirk/DrPatientPortal/README.md

 ## Demo

-Please click on the image below if you would like to see how the app functions:
 [![alt text][image]][reference link]

 [image]: https://i9.ytimg.com/vi/D4BzOjFP_ag/mq3.jpg?sqp=CIzGk-UF&rs=AOn4CLDVnqSW3fFfr_XUBhOOwqoPXLL8xg "DocFinder Demo Video"
 [reference link]: https://youtu.be/D4BzOjFP_ag

+Please click on the image above if you would like to see a video demo of the DocFinder.

 ## Overview